-Publish Spreadsheets in Google Docs Directly as PDF or Excel Files - Digital Inspiration
+How to Publish Google Sheets Directly as PDF or Excel Files

-Google Docs has long allowed users to publish their spreadsheets on the web as HTML web pages but now you can also publish spreadsheet data as downloadable PDF or Excel files.
+Google Sheets has long allowed users to publish their spreadsheets on the web as HTML web pages but now you can also publish spreadsheet data as downloadable PDF or Excel files.

 That means anyone one can download your public spreadsheets from Google Docs servers directly in PDF or Excel format without having to open the corresponding document in Google Docs or another Office application.